 Pupils are expected to achieve a minimum grade B/6 at GCSE level for entry on to the course.
-A French study trip is open to Sixth Form pupils yearly in October.
+A French study trip is open to Sixth Form pupils.
 It aims at developing strategies for oral communications to enable pupils to contribute efficiently with face to face conversations.
-It will focus on further developing their listening and speaking skills with particular emphasis on becoming more independent and participating in authentic conversations
+It will focus on further developing their listening and speaking skills with particular emphasis on becoming more independent and participating in authentic conversations.
+Pupils are expected to develop their literary skills in studying French novels through "Le Prix du Jeune Lecteur Neerlandais" competition at IAS & IAL.

-An A Level qualification in French can lead to a careers in a wide range of fields, such as: the diplomatic service, the security service, journalism, law, accountancy, business administration, sales and marketing, public services, transport, tourism and hospitality, international aid and finance.
+An A Level qualification in French can lead to careers in a wide range of fields, such as: the diplomatic service, the security service, journalism, law, accountancy, business administration, sales and marketing, public services, transport, tourism and hospitality, international aid and finance.